microsoft/fabriccatalyst/docs.md

 Fabric brings together data ingestion, transformation, storage, and visualization under one roof, streamlining workflows and accelerating time-to-insight.

 - **Flexibility for All Use Cases:**
-Whether it’s streaming data pipelines, predictive analytics, or anomaly detection, Fabric's architecture adapts to the unique demands of any industry.
+Whether it's streaming data pipelines, predictive analytics, or anomaly detection, Fabric's architecture adapts to the unique demands of any industry.

 - **Performance at Scale:**
 Powered by Azure's cloud-native infrastructure, Fabric scales dynamically to handle high data volumes while maintaining millisecond-level latency.